aai-institute/lakefs-spec/docs/quickstart.md

 ## Installing `lakefs-spec`

+??? tip "A note on virtual environments"

+    We generally recommend installing the library in a virtual environment to ensure proper isolation, especially when following this quickstart guide.

+    If you are using Poetry, virtual environments can automatically be created by the tool.

+    If you prefer the `venv` functionality built into Python, see the [official docs](https://docs.python.org/3/library/venv.html) (tl;dr: `python -m venv venv; source venv/bin/activate`).

 `lakefs-spec` can be used on any platform and requires at least Python 3.9.

 To install the package directly from PyPI, run: